History

 1892

-Albin Conrad — First of family line of embroiderers started his factory in Oelsnitz, Germany.
+Albin Wunderlich — First of family line of embroiderers started his factory in Oelsnitz, Germany.

-Kurt Erwin Conrad (Son of Albin) — Established his own factory in Plauen, Germany.
+Kurt Erwin Conrad (Son-in-law of Albin) — Established his own factory in Plauen, Germany.

 1929